HITECHCRIME/HC_SG09_Ignorant/README.md

 haven't seen the horns ya (haven't seen the horns) (that's not how you're born)

-[VERSE 2]
-maybe it's too much for you
-maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me no reason to make me sway

 out of their way, out of their way